 Based on the conclusions of rapid molecular testing in comparison to standard of care testing the committee concluded that for clinically relevant outcomes (especially appropriate antiviral therapy and appropriate IPC measures) it is reasonable to perform molecular tests in patients with CAP that are suspected of a viral (co-)infection that has treatment or IPC consequences.
-For influenza, this is in line with the Dutch guideline on Treatment of influenza that recommends influenza testing in all hospitalized patients with a suspected influenza infection141.
-We therefore recommend to perform an influenza PCR in patients with CAP when influenza circulates in their community and to perform the

-PCR as soon as possible.
+For influenza, this is in agreement with the Dutch guideline on Treatment of influenza that recommends influenza testing in all hospitalized patients with a suspected influenza infection143.
+We therefore recommend to perform the PCR as soon as possible.
 However, the committee could not provide a recommendation on the maximum turnaround time of the influenza PCR.